Consider this –

 Residuary Estate – is the remainder of your estate after all the debts, funeral expenses, legacies, individual gifts and taxes have been deducted and all your other wishes have been carried out.
 You have to decide who you want to benefit from the residue and if more than one person the share of the residue they will each inherit.
 Again, you will need to have a think about who you would want to inherit if the residuary beneficiary or one of them dies before you.
 By doing this you are less likely to need to update your will in the future.

 If you find some of these terms worrying or confusing we can help.
-The members of our ARCS team who advise on wills have years of experience and are trained to guide you through all the decisions you will have to make in the course of drawing up your will.
+Our Private client team members have years of experience and are trained to guide you through all the decisions you will have to make in the course of drawing up your will.

 Inheritance Tax and Tax Planning